Skip to content

 Themes

-HUMAN SOFTWARE explores themes of globalisation, community and the impact of burnout in the workplace.
+Exploring themes of globalisation, community and the impact of burnout in the workplace.
 It highlights the disconnect between the ideals of modern software systems and the human realities of building and maintaining them.

 The Blog